thecatsmilk/Python_helpers/README.md

 # Python_helpers
-Python scripts for bioinformatics/computational biology analyses.
+a repository that contains helpful Python scripts for bioinformatics/computational biology analyses.